libersoft-org/yellow-server/INSTALL.md

-# The New E-mail Protocol (NEMP) - server installation and configuration
+# The New E-Mail Protocol (NEMP) - server installation and configuration

 ## Before the installation